sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 ```
 reader.pages[8].extract_text()
 ```
-I then had to take all the text pieces stored in the list text and join them together into one long string so I could use the NLTK library.
+I then had to take all the **tex**t pieces stored in the **list** and join them together into one long **string** so I could use the **NLTK library**.
 ```
 joined_text = ' '.join(text)
 ```
-Then I made a new file and name it yellowstone.txt, which will put all of the text into it.
+Then I made a new file and name it **yellowstone.txt**, using the first PDF I worked with as an example, which will put all of the text into it.
 When this is done, you’ll see the new text file appear in your python library.
 ```
 with open('yellowstone.txt', 'w', encoding='utf-8') as f:
     f.write(joined_text)
 ```
-I then needed to load the nltk library and download two tools it needs: punkt_tab, which helps Python split text into words and sentences, and stopwords, which gives a list of common words to ignore.
+I then needed to load the nltk library and download two tools it needs: **punkt_tab**, which helps Python split text into words and sentences, and **stopwords**, which gives a list of common words to ignore.
 It also imports Text so you can work with the text in NLTK.
 ```
 import nltk
 nltk.download('punkt_tab')
 from nltk.text import Text
 nltk.download('stopwords')
 ```
-I then had to take the text string (joined_text) and break it into individual words. nltk.word_tokenize() turns the text into a list of tokens that you can analyze using the NLTK library.
+I then had to take the text string **(joined_text)** and break it into individual words. **nltk.word_tokenize()** turns the text into a list of **tokens** that you can analyze using the NLTK library.
 ```
 tokenized = nltk.word_tokenize(joined_text)
 ```